 So how do I guide them to learn what their little heart desires if I do not use a planner, a curriculum, or an online course?
 First, I start with what they want to learn, and then we research it to find out more.
 I use Pinterest a lot and keep track of my great finds.
 Here’s how to get started.
 If you have never used Pinterest.com, trust me you will love it once you get started.

-The first thing you have to know about Pinterest.com is that if you put in the right key words you can find anything.
+The first thing you have to know about Pinterest.com is that if you put in the right keywords you can find anything.
 You can find things you love, things that are funny, or just view stuff you just want one day when you win the lottery.
-These idea are saved it in a Pinterest ‘board’.
+These ideas are saved on a Pinterest board’.
 Let’s get started saving those amazing ideas for Unschooling/homeschooling.

-Here are the Basic of Pinterest.com, but for more detail click here
+Here are the basics of Pinterest.com, but for more detail click here

 - Start searching.
-Maybe you will start with something like ‘math games’, ‘kid-friendly recipes’, ‘art and reading combined’, ‘science for the brave at heart’.
+Maybe you will start with something like ‘math games’, ‘kid-friendly recipes’, ‘art and reading combined’, and ‘science for the brave at heart.

 - Find the post you like, put your mouse over the picture, and then click to ‘pin’ it.

-- Create a board.
-Click on the drop down arrow for board.
+- Create aboard.
+Click on the drop-down arrow for the board.
 Name it something like ‘math games’, in this case.

-- Description: This is usually already there, but you can edit if you like.
+- Description: This is usually already there, but you can edit it if you like.

 - Pin it: Click ‘Pin it’, and you’re done!